Public Transit-Oriented Development in Iran: Introducing a Functional System

 Introduction: Sustainable mobility cannot necessarily include developing public transit infrastructure with insufficient demand, limited accessibility, an unattractive physical environment for active transportation, and convenient car ownership and use.
 On this, quality public transit infrastructure equipped with new urban developments around the stations (with high local access) under changing public policies has made the basic foundation of urban movement and development integration known as Transit Oriented Development (TOD).
 A few studies have been conducted on TOD, mostly as local case studies focused on the physical features of urban environments, including density, land use mix, and urban design.
 However, limited studies have focused on policymaking, planning, implementation, and affective factors.
 The present study sheds light on the integration between urban movement and development under the TOD idea in Iran.
 It addresses the challenges, opportunities, and requisites for integration in Iran and how this can reach its objectives in Iranian cities successfully.
 The present study is organized into four main sections.
 After the problem statement and a literature review, the second section describes the research methodology and elaborates on why and how such a model is employed.
 Section 3 analyses the research context (Iranian cities) concerning the model factors.
 The results are then discussed, the interrelationships and inter-system impacts are delineated, and implications are made for developing the integration approach in Iran.

+Methodology: This study uses the analytical model of the Functional System based on Systems Theory and Complexity, which configures the relationships among all influencing factors, including Demand for such a kind of development model, Supply from role players, and the Context of Iranian cities.
 The model helps identify opportunities and challenges related to each factor, public needs, what can be done to address them, and to what extent such actions are convergent and effective.
 Previous studies inspire the present research to select the TOD categories and sub-categories.
 The analyses on the case of Iran are then realized by using local journal papers, technical reports, policy documents, regulations, design guides, surveys, etc.

-Results: Demand.
-Firstly, citizens' needs and the potential of the integration approach to address them were investigated.
-Although it is required to conduct a detailed study using public surveys, for instance, efforts are made to make connections between them based on studying documents and direct field surveys—the urban context in Iran.
+to make connections between them based on studying documents and direct field surveys—the urban context in Iran.
 Studying diverse factors associated with the context of Iranian cities helps to understand the ruling circumstances on "supply" actions by policymakers, planners, and practitioners.
 The present study categorizes such factors into four groups: Spatio-Physical, Social, Economic, and Policy-Governance.
 Supply.
 Although clear "demands" are raised from urban communities in Iran, "supplied" efforts at local and national levels have been partial, divergent, and with no clear impact on addressing public needs, so the integration has not yet been well-structured in Iran.
 Surely, this is the consequence of different social, economic, physical, and policy determinants with varying levels of direct and indirect impacts.

 Keywords